We arrived in Paris on January 12th. It was a good flight; even our dog Toby made it without incident.

 Arriving in Saint-Symphorien, we were greeted by blue skies and yellow fields.

-In Saint-Jean-de-Losne, the window displays, especially in the pastry shops, were so enticing that we decided to invite friends over for Easter dinner.
+In Saint-Jean-de-Losne, the window displays, especially in the pastry shops, were so enticing that we invited friends for Easter dinner.

 Barcelona was a fun and relaxing vacation, and we were able to help our friends at the same time.
 We used our big station wagon to help them move from their 42-foot sailboat in Barcelona to their newly purchased 22-meter barge here in Saint-Jean-de-Losne.
 They are Americans who we met over here when we both bought barges from the same broker at the same time.

-We love our walks by the river, being able to hear the sheep from their pasture just across the road, and waking in the morning to church bells instead of alarm clocks.
+We love our walks by the river, hearing the sheep from their pasture just across the road, and waking to church bells instead of alarm clocks in the morning.

-We have seen more sheep and cows since moving here than we saw in all of our years in San Francisco.
+We have seen more sheep and cows since moving here than we ever saw in all our years in San Francisco.

 From our kitchen window, we enjoy the parade of tractors chugging along the road from early morning until late evening.